Get in Touch

 Tools and External Integrations

-• Calling REST APIs and services directly within the graph.
+• Invoking REST APIs and services within the graph

 Retrieval-Augmented Workflows